Ro5hi/golocal_react/README.md

 # Go Local

 A React & Redux project with Rails running in the back-end.
-Allows local business owners to create their online presence so that they can create posts and updates to promote their niche.
+Allows local business owners to create their online presence so that they can create posts and update the community about their business.

 # Backend